Last updated: 14 Nov 2014

 - It is customary to offer your business card at the commencement of a meeting.

-- Decision-making is frequently by consensus, therefore, on the spot decisions are rare and attempts to force a decision will be counter productive.
+- Decision-making is frequently by consensus, on the spot decisions are rare.

-- The annual vacation period occurs from late June to beginning of August and should be avoided, as appointments will be difficult to arrange.
-This also applies to the Christmas and New Year period.
+- The annual vacation period occurs from late June to beginning of August, appointments will be difficult to arrange and applies to the Christmas and New Year period.

 Links and resources